Mark and Lard: Leaving Radio 1

 In February 2004 the pair announced they were leaving Radio 1, with Radcliffe moving to BBC Radio 2 and Riley moving to BBC Radio 6 Music.
 Their last show was broadcast on 26 March 2004 and featured a guest appearance by Travis, messages of commiseration from Neil Hannon, Radiohead, Blur (Damon Albarn composed a special song but "broke down in tears" before finishing it) and Kelly Jones of The Stereophonics, whom they'd frequently insulted during the show's run.
 They also received a bouquet of flowers from Paul McCartney.
 At the end of their last show, Riley sat in the silent studio sighing.
 Radcliffe convinces him to buck up and come to the pub to buy him a drink.
 But they had time for a swift half a catchphrase: "Stop!"
 Then the door closed and the show was over.
-It was followed by a silence of some twenty seconds causing the network to switch to the emergency tape, this was believed to be a final opportunity to make a nuisance of themselves, but was as a result of show overrunning and studio staff in London not being in place when the show finally ended.
+It was followed by a silence of some twenty seconds causing the network to switch to the emergency tape; this was believed to be a final opportunity to make a nuisance of themselves, but was a result of show overrunning and studio staff in London not being in place when the show finally ended.

 They subsequently worked together on the Mark & Lard's Football Nightmares DVD.
 They had previously presented Match of the Nineties, which showed highlights of English football seasons from 1989 to 1999, during the summer of 1999.

+Carry On: An Evening with Mark and Lard

+On Thursday 25th January 2024, Craig Charles, on his BBC 6 Music radio show, announced that there would be a one off live show where Mark and Lard would reunite on 24th March 2024 at The Bowden Rooms, Altrincham with a live stream going out at the same time on YouTube.